webinar-demo-kat/katalon-studio-webinar-demo-circleci/README.md

-# For CI/CD webinar demo
+# For CircleCI webinar demo